-Figure 5: Proposed Architecture
+Figure 2: Proposed Architecture

-Figure 5 has an example of anycast routing where we have assumed that the node selection criterion is the number of hops.
-A smaller count is more appropriate here.
-In Figure 5, the short cylinders represent routers and the one labeled "ARo" is an anycast router.
-The other short cylinders (i.e., non-labeled cylinders) are unicast routers.
-There are two anycast members for the anycast address 3ffe:5::5.
-Note here that 3ffe:5::5 is also the unicast address of anycast receiver ARe1.
-Here, node ARe1 is the seed node of anycast membership for 3ffe:5::5.
+ARe1 is the seed node of anycast membership for 3ffe:5::5.
 The other node ARe2 is in a different network (3ffe:4::/32).
 Let us now consider where two nodes (C1 and C2) send packets destined for anycast addresses 3ffe:5::5.
 The difference is whether there is an anycast router on the route to seed node ARe1.
 C1 first forwards the packet to router ARo through unicast routing (solid arrow).
 Intermediate router ARo is an anycast router and can detect that the packet is also an anycast packet.